-As update is required functionality, a minimum of two versions is mandatory with no maximum currently defined19.
-S-100 ECDIS must provide, within its core functionality, the ability to import new revisions of machine readable files (feature catalogue, portrayal catalogue and interoperability catalogues) relating to product specifications, and then ingest data conforming to the new versions alongside the previous version(s).
-No data migration or update functionality in respect of different versions are required within the S-100 ECDIS.
+As updating is required functionality under IMO, functionality to support a minimum of two versions is mandatory for all product specifications with no maximum currently defined.
+S-100 ECDIS must provide, within its core functionality, the ability to import new revisions of machine readable files (feature catalogue, portrayal catalogue and interoperability catalogues) relating to the product specifications, and then ingest data conforming to the new versions alongside the previous version(s).
+No data migration or update functionality in respect to different versions is required within the S-100 ECDIS.
 Such update processes are specified in S-98 with specific examples in S-164 test datasets including trapping of errors and incompatibilities.
-Rollout processes for changing of individual feature catalogue and/or portrayal catalogue versions have not been mapped out yet.
-A more detailed view of the ECDIS operating model would show how data producers are impacted from (potentially) multiple versions of data specifications and their rollout to end users20.
+Rollout processes for changing of individual feature catalogue and/or portrayal catalogue versions have yet not been mapped out yet.
+A more detailed view of the ECDIS operating model would show how data producers are impacted from (potentially) multiple versions of data specifications and their rollout to end users.